Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Strategy Iteration with Tree Labels

-In Section \ref{sec:label_correcting}, we develop a label-correcting method for computing $\mu^{\mathcal{G}^\uparrow_\tau}$, and apply it to the quasi-polynomial universal trees constructed in the literature \cite{conf/lics/JurdzinskiL17,conf/icalp/DaviaudJT20}.
-The label-setting method, which is faster but only applicable to perfect universal trees, is given in Section \ref{sec:label-setting}.
+We start by presenting a label-setting method for computing $\mu^{\mathcal{G}^\uparrow_\tau}$, and demonstrate its applicability to perfect universal trees.
+Then, we develop a label-correcting method for computing $\mu^{\mathcal{G}^\uparrow_\tau}$, and apply it to the quasi-polynomial universal trees constructed in the literature \cite{conf/lics/JurdzinskiL17,conf/icalp/DaviaudJT20}.